manuel-serrano/bigloo/www/_index.md

 The Bigloo Programming Language
 -------------------------------

-The Bigloo programming is an eager-parenthetical-function programming language.
+The Bigloo programming is a strict-parenthetical-function programming language.
 It belongs to the Lisp programming language family, and more specifically, it is a descendant of the Scheme programming language.
 Its design is governed by one rule: enabling Scheme-based programming